Pseudoreality/Roblox-Identities/Identities/07 - COM.md

 # COM

 ## Description
-Used by RCCService when running `gameserver.txt`
+Used by the DataModelLoader, if the DataModel is not a cloud edit client.

 ## Information
 - **Accessible Capabilities:**